 One of the most important assets of a business – and one of the most least understood – is the importance of protecting the Intellectual Property (IP) of the business.
 This includes a trademark, tradename, service mark or service name.
 These are important assets and require special attention and protection which is more fully discussed elsewhere on our website.Contract Experienced Business Lawyers

 Every business should have experience and reputable counselors to protect the assets of the business.
-The experienced Chicago business lawyers at Bellas & Wachowski are available to discuss and assist in protecting your interests.
+The experienced Chicago business lawyers at Bellas & Wachowski Attorneys at Law are available to discuss and assist in protecting your interests.
 Contact us for more information or an appointment.